 Writing A Book Description By Thinking Like A Copywriter

-Writing a book description to hook new readers.
+Writing a book description to hook new readers is not an easy task.

 A good book description is definitely one of the most critical elements in your book promotion.

-It is the first thing a potential reader or book buyer will read before deciding if they think your book is worth reading.
+It is the first thing a potential reader or book buyer will read before deciding if they think your book is worth buying.

-That’s why you should spend time and take a lot of care when writing it so you can help increase your book sales.
+That’s why you should spend time and take a lot of care when writing it to help increase your book sales.

-Writing a good book description is a unique skill because it takes a very good writer to capture a story in only a few words.
+Writing a good book description is a unique skill because it takes an excellent writer to capture a story in only a few words.

 Perhaps it seems easier than it is.
-But you are going to have to grab the attention of potential readers from your opening line.
+But you will have to grab the attention of potential readers from your opening line.

 Writing a manuscript is one thing.
 Understanding and communicating the contents of a book is something else.